top of page

 Meet the Sony A7 IV – Specs That Matter

-• Sensor: 33MP full-frame BSI sensor for detailed and dynamic images
+• Sensor: 33MP full-frame BSI sensor for detailed and dynamic images.

-• Autofocus: Real-time Eye-AF for humans, animals, and birds
+• Autofocus: Real-time Eye-AF for humans, animals, and birds.

-• Burst Rate: Up to 10fps with mechanical shutter
+• Burst Rate: Up to 10 fps with mechanical shutter.

-• Build: Magnesium alloy chassis, weather-sealed
+• Build: Magnesium alloy chassis, weather-sealed for durability.

-• Video: 4K 60p 10-bit video recording
+• Video: 4K 60p 10-bit video recording for stunning visuals.

 This combination of performance, build quality, and versatility makes the A7 IV ideal for the challenges and beauty of an African safari.